-Climate change poses one of the greatest long term risks to us and has the potential to cause widespread problems for generations to come.
+Climate change poses one of the greatest threats to human life now and has the potential to cause catastrophic problems for generations to come.

-Whilst the matter is obviously of global significance, it is important that we look at, and address, the issues in our area.
+Immediate action is critical if we are to avoid the worst impacts of this climate emergency.
+Whilst the matter is obviously of global significance, it is important that we also address the issues in our area.

 Climate change strategy and delivery plan